koush/AnyKernel/README.md

 __do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel - this can be useful if trying to debug in adb shell whether the patches worked correctly.

 __do.cleanuponabort=0__ will keep the zip from removing it's working directory in /tmp/anykernel in case of installation abort.

+__supported.versions__ will match against ro.build.version.release from the current ROM's build.prop.
+It can be set to a list or range.
+As a list, e.g. `7.1.1` or `7.1.2, 8.1, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
+Whitespace optional, and supplied version values should be in the same number format they are in build.prop value for that Android version.

 `block=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
 Also accepts specifically `boot` or `recovery`.